 Alone.
 This one left an empty pit in her stomach.

-There she remained, and she never left.
+There she remained.
 She cursed her fate, if she remembered what fate meant.
 If not, then she simply cried and moaned for no reason at all – only because that was all she knew to do.

 Then, she saw a light.
 She had never seen light in life, and it scared her in death.
-Her pink glazed eyes shifted toward the ray, but all she could muster was a hiss.
-The being that had opened the door, slipped inside, dripping wet and in as much pain as the Witch.
+Her pink, glazed eyes shifted toward the light, instinctively, but all she could muster was a hiss.
+The being that had opened the door slipped inside, dripping wet and in just as much pain as the witch.

-The Witch sat silently as the light disappeared, and the slam of a door locked it away.
-She listened carefully.
-Her little home was filled with her own voice, her sobs, her screams, and the terrible words that always seemed to claw through her mind, but now that she listened, she could hear soft and constant beats on the roof.
+The witch sat silently as the light disappeared, and the slam of a door locked it away.
+She listened.
+Her home had always been filled with her own voice, her sobs, her screams, and the terrible words that always seemed to claw through her mind, but now that she listened, she could hear soft and constant beats on the roof.

 Rain.
 Yes, she remembered it.
 Though she couldn’t say what it looked like, she remembered how it felt.
 Wet.

 She heard shuffling around her, and instinctively she crushed herself as far into a corner as possible, protecting her back.
-She couldn’t see the intruder, but she could at least protect herself from an ambush.
+She couldn’t see the intruder, but she could at least attempt to protect herself.

-She sat quietly, and so did whoever had appeared.
-They remained this way for much time, the intruder knowing good and well what was capable of this Witch and where she was.
-The Witch, however, had no idea where or what she was dealing with.
-She was completely useless in battle, and had never once tried it.
+She sat quietly, and so did whoever had made their way in.
+They remained this way for a long time, the intruder knowing good and well what was capable of this witch and where she was.
+The witch, however, had no idea where or what she was dealing with.
+She had never had to fight in life, and that certainly didn’t change in death.

 “W… wh-… who is th-… there?”

 Her voice was rough, and painful even to her own ears.
-It was more suited toward growling or shrieking, which she was most accustomed to use it for.
+It was more suited for growling or shrieking, which she was most accustomed to.
 However, when her memory served her well, she could use it to speak.
-She spoke a language even she couldn’t remember learning and simply knew it out of habit.
+She spoke a language even she couldn’t remember learning, and simply knew it out of habit.

 She froze.
 Another being who could talk?
-She gazed out in front of her, squinting her eyes in hope that she could possibly see who had spoken to her, but she found nothing.
-The voice had been rough, animalistic, and essentially sounding much like hers.
-He was another… Witch?
+She gazed out in front of her, squinting her eyes in the hope that she could possibly see who had spoken to her, but she found nothing.
+The voice had been rough, animalistic, and essentially sounded much like her own.
+He was another… witch?
 This word stumped her.
 She assumed that was her name since it was directed at her, and she had no memory of any other title.

 What this other being was, she had no clue, but she had never heard of anything like her before.
-She was willing to speak to it.
+With her curiosity peaked, she musted the strength to speak.